| Oracle8i SQL Reference Release 3 (8.1.7) Part Number A85397-01 |

 |

-.
+Before creating a procedure, the user SYS must run the SQL script DBMSSTDX.SQL.
 The exact name and location of this script depends on your operating system.

-To invoke a call spec, you may need additional privileges (for example, EXECUTE
+To invoke a call spec, you may need additional privileges (for example, EXECUTE privileges on the C library for a C call spec).

-statement inside an Oracle precompiler program, you must terminate the statement with the keyword END-EXEC
+To embed a CREATE PROCEDURE statement inside an Oracle precompiler program, you must terminate the statement with the keyword END-EXEC followed by the embedded SQL statement terminator for the specific language.

 See Also: PL/SQL User's Guide and Reference or Oracle8i Java Stored Procedures Developer's Guide for more information on such prerequisites |

-REPLACE
+OR REPLACE

-to re-create the procedure if it already exists.
+Specify OR REPLACE to re-create the procedure if it already exists.
 Use this clause to change the definition of an existing procedure without dropping, re-creating, and regranting object privileges previously granted on it.
 If you redefine a procedure, Oracle recompiles it.

 Users who had previously been granted privileges on a redefined procedure can still access the procedure without being regranted the privileges.

-If any function-based indexes depend on the package, Oracle marks the indexes DISABLED
+If any function-based indexes depend on the package, Oracle marks the indexes DISABLED.

 schema

 Specify the schema to contain the procedure.
-If you omit schema
+If you omit schema, Oracle creates the procedure in your current schema.

 procedure